Neptune's Daughter (1949 film): Production

 Although the story states off-hand that Jack Spratt is a resident of the fictional town "Clayport, California," the movie was filmed partly on location in Los Angeles, California and at Weeki Wachee Springs in Florida.
 Some of the action in the film is depicted as taking place at Casa Cugat, Xavier Cugat's Mexican restaurant which was located at 848 North La Cienega Boulevard in West Hollywood.

 Williams discovered she was pregnant with her first child with husband Ben Gage early into shooting.

 Williams contracted with Cole of California to appear as their spokesperson before making the film.
 As a result, the company created the suits that Williams and the aqua chorus wore throughout the film.
 After filming was done, Williams's doctor ordered her to stay away from activity, and she instead gave swimming lessons to blind children.
 "Teaching those children how to swim was "one of the most gratifying experiences I've ever had," wrote Williams in her autobiography.

 Williams played a swimsuit designer in this film, and went on to copy several swimsuit designs from this film in the line of swimwear she would later create.

+Mel Blanc voices the character of Pancho with a high-pitched, exaggerated Mexican accent.
+Four years later, he recycled the voice for what would become the popular Warner Bros. cartoon character Speedy Gonzales.